fara-pug/fara-pug/index.md

 mission.

-<a id="orgeb6ee52"></a>
+<a id="org83bff89"></a>

 ### Time of Day

 > How far the Night?

-Starting from in the Morning, taking the NE path, how far can I get before the time changes?
+Starting from in the Morning, fully buffed after sleep with bed/heat/door.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">